 Method 1: Redownload the firmware files

 For this method, you have to uninstall the software first.
-Because we want to make sure your computer won’t be interfered by corrupted install files.
+Because we want to make sure your computer won’t interfere with corrupted install files.

 - Download the latest iCUE software.